seunghyeon528/Face_Lip_detection_tracking/README.md

 ## 1. Example

 ## 2. How to run
-* locate videos to be extracted at ./sample
+* locate videos to be processed at '''./sample'''
 * results will be saved at ./out
 ~~~
 python main.py